 · Program staff, counselors and campers will help decide, as a cabin, which activities they want to participate in.

 · Campfires, vespers, and other evening programs will take place outdoors whenever possible, with social distancing.
+If there is inclement weather campers groups will be separated.

 · Photos will be taken throughout each session and shared daily.